kroma-network/kroma-specs/specs/experimental/zk-fault-dipute-game/overview.md

 When the ZKFDG is created by the validator, the followings are verified:

 - the validator should be eligible to submit a claim
-- The `current_l2_block_num` should be the next block number for submission of root claim
+- The `current_l2_block_num` should be the next block number for submission of root claim (output root)
 - The `prev_game_proxy` should be the right previous ZKFDG contract

 If all validations are passed, a new ZKFDG contract is created.
 The address of this ZKFDG contract is stored with current L2 block number on the L2OutputOracle contract, which can be used for the creation of the next ZKFDG.
-The root claim stored in `prev_game_proxy` is used as the starting root claim for the dissection process to find the first disagreeing block.
+The root claim stored in `prev_game_proxy` is used as the starting output root for the dissection process to find the first disagreeing block.

 ## Challenge Creation

 As with Kroma's [previous Fault Proof System][g-challenge-creation], a challenge can be initiated by a validator who disagrees the submitted claim.
-The challenge process begins by submitting the intermediate segments between starting root claim and disputed root claim by challenger.
+The challenge process begins by submitting the intermediate segments between starting output root and disputed output root by challenger.

 ```solidity
 /**